-In addition to this, income from lettings is expected to be significantly reduced as a result of continued restrictions applied as a result of the pandemic.
+In addition to this, income from lettings for the year ending 31 August 2021 was significantly reduced as a result of continued restrictions applied as a result of the pandemic which may increase now restrictions are lifted.

 The principal risks and uncertainties that Joydens Wood Infant School faces are mitigated by the risk management process that the academy trust has in place.